MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.97 20210717 =

+* New currency: Carmacoin CARMA
+* New currency: EverRise RISE
+* New currency: Military Finance MIL
+* New currency: neokyne.com NEOK
+* New currency: VeChain VET
+* New currency: VccMix.com VMIX
+* New currency: XinFin Network XDC
+* New: Add WooCommerce setting for sending an order e-mail directly after placing the order.

 = 2.96 20210625 =